chenchuk77/mystery-bot/README.md

 When a KO occurs, the operator press the spin button and send the player name to the bot.

-The bot generated a video of the spinning and send it to a Telegram group.
+The bot generates a video of the spinning and send it to a Telegram group.
 It also sends nice text with emojis and image based on the prize's rank (the top 3 prizes got some special messages and images)